OumaimaHourrane/oumaimahourrane.github.io/_pages/about.md

 ---
 permalink: /
 title: "AI researcher.
 CS professor.
-Code lover with a soft spot for language."
+Focused on language, learning, and intelligent systems."
 author_profile: true
 redirect_from:
   - /about/